 I think one could place these speakers into practically any system in any room and you would be pleased.
 They handled everything from a solo violin to full orchestra.
 Small jazz combo (the best, for me) to full blast hard rock with aplomb.
 I think the M3’s can more than satisfy.
 They get you what you need!

 My appreciation for the Spatial Audio M3 Sapphires has grown over the past five weeks.
 It took time for them to loosen up and now they are quite musical.
 I think this is a very good speaker sounding far beyond its price point.
 It will be loved by many people.
 I do feel this speaker is for the younger crowd that likes an upfront presentation.
 My previous speakers were just the opposite.
 The Magnepan’s and Quads are very laid-back speakers and over time I am sure I will get used to the M3’s.
 The Sapphires have a lot of good things going for it, I highly recommend for anyone in the market to find a way to take a listen.
 You will be excited as I was at the Florida show when I sat down for a listen.
 I did not want to leave the room.
-I cannot give this speaker higher praise, after all, I bought them for my reference system and plan to keep them for a long time.
-I give the Spatial Audio M3 Sapphire’s four and a half out of five Ears.
+I cannot give this speaker higher praise, after all, I give the Spatial Audio M3 Sapphire’s four Ears.